 The agreement reached at WRC-19 established regulatory procedures for the deployment of non-GSO systems, including mega-constellations in low-Earth orbit.

 Under the newly adopted regulatory regime, these systems will have to deploy 10% of their constellation within 2 years after the end of the current regulatory period for bringing into use, 50% within 5 years and complete the deployment within 7 years.

-It also seeks to strike a balance between the prevention of radio-frequency spectrum warehousing, the proper functioning of coordination mechanisms, and the operational requirements related to the deployment of NGSO systems.
+This agreement strikes a balance between the prevention of radio-frequency spectrum warehousing, the proper functioning of coordination, notification and registration of frequency assignments in the MIFR

-Last update: Dec 2019
+Last update: June 2021